SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Processor_Configuration.md

   - Source name: `$SN`

+- **Alarm Set**: Enter a value to define the format and content used for the alarm parameter in the *Processed Traps* table, for example `$1`.

+  If the last received trap corresponds to a raised state, the value defined here will be displayed in the *Processed Traps* table.

+  You can use the following **placeholders** in this value:

+  - Binding n: `$n`

+  - Severity: `$SEV`

+  - Source IP: `$IP`

+  - Source IP name: `$IPN`

+  - Source name: `$SN`

-- **Alarm Clear**: Enter a value to define the format and content used for the alarm parameter in the *Processed Messages* table, for example `$1`.
+- **Alarm Clear**: Enter a value to define the format and content used for the alarm parameter in the *Processed Traps* table, for example `$1`.

-  If the last received trap corresponds to a cleared state, the value defined here will be displayed in the *Processed Messages* table.
+  If the last received trap corresponds to a cleared state, the value defined here will be displayed in the *Processed Traps* table.

   You can use the following **placeholders** in this value: